 The University of Chicago is a community of scholars dedicated to research, academic excellence, and the pursuit and cultivation of learning.
-Members of the University community cannot thrive unless each is accepted as an autonomous individual and is treated without regard to characteristics irrelevant to participation in the life of the University.
 Freedom of expression is vital to our shared goal of the pursuit of knowledge and should not be restricted by a multitude of rules.

 Bias incidents that can be addressed by BEST include any actions that are motivated by bias, even if they do not include the elements required to prove a hate crime or a violation of University policy.

 Although BEST can assist students in determining whether a violation of law or University policy may have occurred, and may refer students to additional resources should such a violation be likely, BEST cannot initiate disciplinary action or impose sanctions.